 Today, you'll take in the medieval and neoclassical beauty of Scotland's capital, gracefully set among rocky hills and gracious green ribbons of park.
-On an included tour, browse the National Museum and drive the Royal Mile, the famed avenue connecting the hilltop Edinburgh Castle and the Palace of Holyrood.
+On an included tour, browse the Royal Mile—the famed avenue connecting the hilltop Edinburgh Castle and the Palace of Holyroodhouse.
 You might elect to explore Edinburgh Castle more closely, including a visit to the Crown Jewels.
 Or, venture to medieval St. Andrews, birthplace of golf.

 12 The Highlands (Invergordon), Scotland

 Call today on Invergordon, on the doorstep of the mountainous, heather-covered Scottish Highlands.
 One of Europe's most sparsely populated regions, the famed Highlands provide a fascinating glimpse into the days of warring clans.
 Enjoy a scenic drive into their splendor, stopping to view Loch Ness, legendary home of the elusive monster, and the historic ruins of Urquhart Castle, one of Scotland's largest, perched on a ledge overlooking the famous lake.

 Admire the rugged beauty of one of Scotland's remote island outposts today.
 Set out to explore the island and meet its famous residents—Shetland ponies.
 Perhaps visit the remarkable archaeological site of Jarlshof—evidence of a thriving Viking presence.
 Or, sail the seas on board a replica Viking longship and try your hand at rowing for a true Viking travel experience.